jnyfah/jnyfah.github.io/_posts/BitsBytes.md

   url: '/assets/blog/intro.jpg'
 ---

-So i have been reading this book Code: The Hidden Language of Computer Hardware and Software" by Charles Petzold.
+So I have been reading this book Code: The Hidden Language of Computer Hardware and Software" by Charles Petzold.

-Quite a popular book that provides a comprehensive overview of how computers work at the most fundamental level, and i thought why not implement the principles of computer memory detailed there, how hard can it be 😂 and heck its gonna be a good learning experience.
+Quite a popular book that provides a comprehensive overview of how computers work at the most fundamental level, and I thought why not implement the principles of computer memory detailed there, how hard can it be 😂 and heck its going to be a good learning experience.

-_*i am really curious about how computers are able to remember things*_ 🤷🏻‍♀️
+_*I am really curious about how computers are able to remember things*_ 🤷🏻‍♀️

-When i say implement i mean practically building the circuits from logic gate to latches flipflops etc . why would anyone want to do this ??
-I don't know to be honest, but lets try I am sure it would be worth it (i hope so 😅).
+When I say implement I mean practically building the circuits from logic gate to latches flipflops etc . why would anyone want to do this ??
+I don't know to be honest, but lets try I am sure it would be worth it (I hope so 😅).

-So technically you need to have a basic knowledge to how resistors, diodes, transistors etc work and if you don't thats totally fine, i would give contexts and links for you to learn more if there is need to.
+So technically you need to have a basic knowledge to how resistors, diodes, transistors etc work and if you don't that's totally fine, I would give contexts and links for you to learn more if there is need to.

 Let me give you a quick intro to the star of the show